Land reforms in Chitral: Residents seek deadline extension

 CHITRAL: The residents have asked the Revenue Department Khyber Pakhtunkhwa to extend the deadline for land reforms implementation for another month to save them from embarrassment.

 “The revenue officials have yet to complete the process and the deadline is going to expire on June 30.
 We appeal the provincial government to extend the deadline,” said Ihsanuddin.
-Many people visit the revenue offices in connection with their cases and are worried about the fast approaching deadline.
+Many people visit the revenue offices in connection with their cases and are worQdeadline.
 A group of elders from Yarkhun valley said though their applications were being processed, the task may not be completed in the given time so the deadline should be extended.

 CHITRAL: The residents have asked the Revenue Department Khyber Pakhtunkhwa to extend the deadline for land reforms implementation for another month to save them from embarrassment.

 “The revenue officials have yet to complete the process and the deadline is going to expire on June 30.
 We appeal the provincial government to extend the deadline,” said Ihsanuddin.
-Many people visit the revenue offices in connection with their cases and are worried about the fast approaching deadline.
+Many people visit the revenue offices in connection with their cases and are worQdeadline.
 A group of elders from Yarkhun valley said though their applications were being processed, the task may not be completed in the given time so the deadline should be extended.